 Doctors have more education

-Doctors have a lengthier education time while nurses can follow a basic scheme to start getting paid work.
+According to an article on Nurseslabs, doctors have a lengthier education time while nurses can follow a basic scheme to start getting paid work.
 The said education length will determine and influence the salary of each profession, which would mean to say that the higher the education time, the higher the pay.
 If nurses want to progress into senior positions, they have to gather more master’s degrees and doctorate degrees to get a notch higher than that of a regular nurse.

 Due to the many years of learning and experience, a doctor can properly prescribe medicines.
 A doctor can also diagnose a disorder or disease while a nurse cannot because of all the lessons doctors needs to undergo.
 A doctor is the one who decides which treatment a patient has to take and also keeps track of the patient’s improvement with the help of the day to day workings of the nurses.